Van Allen Building

 The exterior of the building was designed to have urban appeal with plain surfaces, clean lines and harmonious proportions.
 In order to avoid anonymity amongst other buildings, the structure features ornamentation with a strong sense of Sullivan's signature natural design motifs.
 Themes of dark brick and terra cotta ornamentation dominate the building's exterior design.
 The clean and simple lines and earth tones were intended to complement three unique ornamental terra cotta mullions.
 While at first glance, the mullions appear to be little more than creative personal flourish on the part of Sullivan, careful study of the building's structure reveals the genius behind the design.
 Sullivan used the ornamental mullions to visually correct imbalances in the building's proportions which were the result of designing the interior spaces first.
 Additionally, the decorative mullions serve to accentuate the height of the building and emphasize the wide spans of the interior aisles which made the building so unique.

 Louis Sullivan was recommended as the architect by F.H.
 Shaver of the Peoples Savings Bank in Cedar Rapids, Iowa in a letter dated September 20, 1910.
-In addition to mentioning the work that Sullivan was doing for him, Mr. Shaver mentioned Sullivan's Transportation Building at the 1893 World Columbian Exposition, the Auditorium Hotel and Carson Pirie Scott in Chicago, with special mention of the National Farmer's Bank of Owatonna, Minnesota and the fact that Mr. Sullivan was decorated for his work by the French government.
-He concluded his letter by stating, "The interesting feature of this whole matter is that Mr. Sullivan does not charge more than other architects."
+In addition to mentioning the work that Sullivan was doing for him, Shaver mentioned Sullivan's Transportation Building at the 1893 World Columbian Exposition, the Auditorium Hotel and Carson Pirie Scott in Chicago, with special mention of the National Farmer's Bank of Owatonna, Minnesota and the fact that Sullivan was decorated for his work by the French government.
+He concluded his letter by stating, "The interesting feature of this whole matter is that Sullivan does not charge more than other architects."

-On March 20, 1911, Mr. Sullivan wrote Mr. Van Allen stating, "I shall take pleasure in handling your work, and will be pleased to see you at any time, as I am now building a church as well as a bank in Cedar Rapids, Iowa."
+On March 20, 1911, Sullivan wrote Van Allen stating, "I shall take pleasure in handling your work, and will be pleased to see you at any time, as I am now building a church as well as a bank in Cedar Rapids, Iowa."

-On April 3, 1912, Mr. Sullivan wrote Mr. Van Allen stating, "My feeling is moving away from white enamelled terra cotta into a conception of brick and terra cotta in soft low tones.
+On April 3, 1912, Sullivan wrote Van Allen stating, "My feeling is moving away from white enamelled terra cotta into a conception of brick and terra cotta in soft low tones.
 I trust you will follow me with your approval as this design seems to tend this way of its own accord: That is, with a sort of logic of its own."

-Mr. Van Allen's granddaughter, Mary Jane Case (1917–2004), has described how her grandfather related to her that Mr. Sullivan would sit on a keg of nails across the street from the building when it was under construction and direct the work on the building.
+Van Allen's granddaughter, Mary Jane Case (1917–2004), has described how her grandfather related to her that Sullivan would sit on a keg of nails across the street from the building when it was under construction and direct the work on the building.